 Will I pay state tax on my estate?

 Even if you don’t think Federal estate tax will apply, you may still be exposed to state estate or inheritance taxes.
 Each state has specific rules around estate and inheritance taxes.
-We work with many clients in Vermont and Pennsylvania, so we will explain those rules below.
+We work with many clients in Vermont, so we will explain those rules below.
 Note that each state is different, and some states do not have estate or inheritance taxes!

 Vermont has an estate tax.1 If your estate is worth less than $5 million, it is not subject to estate tax.
 If your estate is more than $5 million, any amount over $5 million is subject to a 16% estate tax.
 Unlike Federal estate tax, each spouse has a separate $5 million exemption, and an unused portion cannot be ported between spouses.
 The martial deduction is unlimited between spouses.
 However, if your estate does or will exceed $5 million and you have other non-spousal beneficiaries (e.g., children, charities), it could be wise to consider gifting assets as you are able or have an estate plan that uses up the first decedent spouse’s exclusion amount to avoid leaving a taxable estate greater than $5 million after the second spouse passes.